j1mster/Lua-Selections/README.md

 # lua-selections

-**`lua-selections`** is a simple terminal UI library for Lua that allows you to prompt users for input via keyboard-navigable menus.
+**`lua-selections`** is a simple Lua terminal UI library for Lua that allows you to prompt users for input via keyboard-navigable menus.
 Supports text input, arrow-key selection, and 2D option grids.

 ---